 3 Strategies of Search Remarketing Ads

-Search Remarketing Ads is a great way to lead user to a conversion (if he was on our
+Search Remarketing Ads is a great way to lead users to a conversion (if they were on our

 website, but didn’t convert) or to generate repeat and cross sales.